-Moving to a new area is also likely to affect property taxes, because different cities and states set different regulations.
+Moving to a new area is also likely to affect property taxes, because different cities and states set different regulations for how property tax works.
 For example, California has a 0.76% effective real estate tax rate, while Oregon’s is 0.90%.
 Move to New York, and your new property tax rate is 1.71%.
 Even if you buy a home that’s valued exactly the same, your tax bill can change when you move.

 A “no visitors” policy